giovannibelzoni/backend-challenge/README.md

 ### List pulses

-Implement an endpoint that lists evaluations.
+Implement an endpoint that lists pulses.

 #### Scenarios